The U8/U10 Racing Program caters to racers up to age 9.

 All U8/U10 athletes must be registered through the AOA online registration system and have submitted a waiver to compete in any events or camps.

 Each season, AOA hosts a series of U10 skills camps to provide athletes with additional days on snow to help develop strong, basic skiing skills.
 The skills camps provide additional training days to supplement the development that the clubs are providing.
 The camps focus on creating a stimulating, challenging, fun environment for the athletes to fuel their passion for the sport and improve their basic skills.
 The camps are divided into three groups for different ages.
 The 2-day camps can be best described as: professional, safe, educational, and FUN.
 A low coach-to-athlete ratio, combined with top level coaches helps to ensure that athletes will progress.
-Alpine Ontario will be using Ontario Team staff and club Head Coaches whenever possible.

 Registration for each of these skills camps must be completed through the AOA website and attendees must be registered AOA members.
 To register for these camps and to access more information, please visit here.